bancorprotocol/carbon-simulator/README.md

 The API in this respect is defined as _"all public methods in the `SimulationUI`"_ object, as well as those in the objects it returns (currently `CarbonPair` and `CarbonOrderUI`).

+Note that all modules contained in `carbon.helpers` are **not** part of the public API, and breaking changes can occur in those at any point in time.
+If you are using them in your own code, we recomend copying the module(s) you are using into your own codebase.

 The in-library location of those objects is _not_ part of the API, they need to be imported from the top level.
 There may be additional objects in the top-level of the library that are not currently considered part of the API.
 As of version 1.0, those objects are `ExactRouterX0Y0N` and `analytics` which we do not currently consider in a state suitable for semantic versioning.

 Modules may have version numbers of their own.
 Those are mostly for use of the dev team and they do not follow any specific policies.